Skip to main content

 In one case, a pupil decided to take legal action when they didn’t get the grade they wanted.

-Megan Thode, a graduate student, was appalled when she learned that her rather average C+ grade would stop her from getting the degree she intended and ruin her aspirations of becoming a licensed therapist.
+Megan Thode, a graduate student, was appalled her C+ grade would stop her from getting the degree she wanted.
+She said this would ruin her aspirations of becoming a licensed therapist.

 The case was dismissed.